Our School Workshops are the ideal complement to classroom teaching and are a real favourite amongst teachers (and kids funnily enough).

 Business Studies - Chocolate is a billion-dollar business.
 But how do you stand out in a chocolatey crowd?
 Branding of course.
 We can tailor our chocolate workshops to focus not just on the taste and quality of a product but how it looks and who that would appeal to.
 A lesson in consumer tastes that can be applied to any product and perfect for a Secondary School Business Studies class.

-Primary level Charlie & the Chocolate Factory is studied.
-The children to make their own chocolates either at the end of their learning or in parallel is a good compliment.
+Primary level Charlie & the Chocolate Factory.
+The children to make their own chocolates either at the end of their learning or in parallel.
 The children will get given lots of interesting facts about chocolate including where it comes from and how sustainable it is.

 Nutrition and healthy dietsWhere food comes fromPreparing food and cooking techniquesChocolate Making Workshops

 We can look at the components of chocolate from bean to bar.
 The tempering process of chocolate and why this plays a key element to chocolate production.
-Flavoring chocolates and what can and can't be used.
+Flavoring chocolates.
+How to be creative with chocolate making.

 Maya Civilisation